JianhaoZhang/g_img_scraper/Readme.md

-Dependencies:
+Dependencies: selenium requests Pillow hashlib

-pip install selenium
-pip install requests
-pip install Pillow
-pip install hashlib
+Can be installed via pip